 Financial liabilities within the scope of IAS 39 are classified as financial liabilities at fair value through profit or loss or other financial liabilities.
 The Company determines the classification of its financial liabilities at initial recognition.
 All financial liabilities are recognized initially at fair value.
 The Company's financial liabilities include accounts payable, accrued expenses and contingent consideration.
-All financial liabilities are classified as other financial liabilities, with the exception of contingent consideration, which is classified as fair value through profit or loss.
+All financial liabilities are classified as other financial liabilities.